 Criterion #4: The Organization Possesses A Robust and Agile Understanding of Success and Failure

-VO measures the success or failure of their leafleting efforts largely through the spontaneous reports of individual leafleters and recipients of leaflets.
+VO has historically measured the success or failure of their leafleting efforts largely through the spontaneous reports of individual leafleters and recipients of leaflets.
 This method does provide continuous updates on the state of operations, since leafleters gather impressions of their own success at every leaflet distribution.
 VO is also beginning to supplement this source of evidence with other streams, such as the results of the Farm Sanctuary/The Humane League study on leafleting and the Humane Research Council’s work regarding the reading level of animal advocacy materials.
 These sources allow some access to aspects of success or failure that may not occur within the direct perception of leafleters.

 We have substantial concerns about measuring the impact of a program informally through the feedback of the people conducting the program.
 Because leafleting is a physically and emotionally demanding task, volunteers and staff who engage in a large amount of leafleting are likely to be heavily self-selected for qualities that would cause their perception of leafleting’s effects to be positive.
 For instance, they may be optimistic people who focus heavily on positive responses and do not notice negative ones.
 They may also have high expectations about how likely recipients of leaflets are to change because of the leaflets.
 The act of leafleting can reinforce these high expectations, as recipients of leaflets who did change their diets after receiving them are more likely to approach leafleters and tell them than are recipients of leaflets who did not make any changes.